CrushedPixel/rust-clap-first-example/README.md

 This repository demonstrates a Rust-based approach to audio plugin development that starts with the [CLAP](https://cleveraudio.org/) plugin format and extends to VST3 and AU formats using the [clap-wrapper](https://github.com/free-audio/clap-wrapper/) project.
-The resulting plugins are self-contained thanks to a static linking approach.
+The resulting plugins are **self-contained** thanks to a static linking approach.

+The [clack](https://github.com/prokopyl/clack) crate is used to provide safe Rust wrappers for the CLAP API without adding an opinionated plugin framework.

+Uniquely, this example demonstrates exporting **multiple plug-ins from a single binary**!
+To support AU, clap-wrapper's AUv2 plugin factory extension is used.

+Bindings for the clap-wrapper extensions are provided by [Prokopyl](https://github.com/prokopyl)!
+I hope for them to be included in clack directly to reduce the required boilerplate for plugins.

+> Note: this is only tested on macOS at the moment, I will try Windows builds ASAP!

-## Example Plugin
+## Example Gain Plugins

 This example exposes two variations of a simple gain plugin:

 - **Gain Halver**: Reduces input signal by 50%
 - **Gain Doubler**: Doubles the input signal

-The plugin demonstrates:

-- Basic CLAP plugin structure in Rust
-- Multi-plugin export from CLAP
-- Support for multi-plugin AU with AUv2 factory
-- Format-specific extension support

 ## Requirements